julia-mpsge/MPSGE.jl/docs/src/tutorial.md

         ```
         including being multiplied by a scalar, or in some other equation, rather than just `sub_elas_x`
        - The model can be built in any order, so long as all elements referred to have been previously defined.
 For that reason a standard structure is: load the data, scalars, indexes; add model parameters, sectors, commodities, auxiliary variables, and consumers; add production and demand functions, and auxilliary constraint equations.
-       - Extra spaces aren't a problem in Julia, so can we align parallel elements - for instance the elements of the 3 Parameters immediately below - to help readability.
+       - Extra spaces after commas or opening parenthesis aren't a problem in Julia, so can we align parallel elements - for instance the elements of the 3 Parameters immediately below - to help readability.
 ### Add Parameters
 We'll start by defining 6 Paramters, and giving them a value.
 Each is just a name with a number attached, but defining them within the model as Parameters, instead of just using the numbers, or a Julia variables, allows us to update those values for future runs/solves or the model.
 ```julia